asolove/asolove.github.io/next/src/content/posts/2026-05-29-better-podcast-ui.md

   <figcaption>Screenshot of Ducking in use, with the comments and effects panels open.</figcaption>
 </figure>

-How does Ducking major editing podcasts easier?
+How does Ducking make editing podcasts easier?
 It focuses on providing better tools for the two most-common recurring tasks:

 - Audio layout: specifying how bits of audio should stick together as things around them change.
 - Navigation: finding the right bit of audio.
 This happens at a lot of levels of precision, from "roughly where does act 2 start?" down to "exactly which millisecond is the beginning of that background noise?"